- Create My Trip

 Giant panda volunteer programs give participants a unique experience of close contact with giant pandas.
 During the programs, participants learn about giant pandas through working with skilled panda keepers and researchers in taking care of the pandas.
 At the end of the program, each participant is issued a panda volunteer certificate.

-Currently, only Dujiangyan Base, 1½ hours’ drive from Chengdu, offers a giant panda volunteer program.
-Dujiangyan is a newly-opened giant panda base, which has 20 pandas.
+Dujiangyan Panda Base was established in 2014, and has 20 pandas.
 The base focuses on breeding, wilderness training, and releasing of pandas into the wild.
+It’s about 1½ hours from Chengdu by car.
 Read more on Dujiangyan Base.

 The age restriction of volunteer is between 12 to 65 years old.
 Even though the pandas look harmless, they are carnivores.
 Parents must ensure that they prevent their children from coming into direct contact with the pandas.
 The cost for children of 12 years old and above is the same as the cost for adults.

 If your children are between 2–11 years old, you can still take them with you during the program.
 Your guide will help to take care of them.
 The cost for children in this age group is around US$120 cheaper per person than the price for adults.

 If your children are under 2 years old and you take care of them throughout the day, no tour cost is needed.

 Programs may become fully booked, as there is a limited number of places on volunteer programs each day.
 We recommend booking at least one week in advance.

 Giant panda volunteer programs are not available during the Chinese New Year Holiday (in late January or early/mid February).